Editor’s Note: This post was originally published in 2018 and has been updated for accuracy and comprehensiveness.

 Here are the most important updates to travel in Hawaii:

-- On July 13, 2020, Gov. Ige delayed the reopening from August 1, 2020, to Sept.
-1, 2020.
-This means all travelers entering the State of Hawai‘i will be subject to the mandatory 14-day quarantine until then, when the pre-travel testing program is scheduled to begin.
+- Gov. Ige delayed the reopening from Oct.
+1, 2020, to Oct.
+15, 2020.
+This means all travelers entering the State of Hawai‘i will be subject to the mandatory 14-day quarantine until then when the pre-travel testing program is scheduled to begin.

 - On March 31st, Gov. Ige announced a mandatory health screening and self-quarantine for all travelers to the state.